Smartrak/Smartrak.Library/README.md

  - Projects shouldn't directly refer to other packages in library.
 If they do nuget wont correctly determine the relationsip between packages
  - Packages should be small and concise.
 They should be about one thing only.
  - Packages should reference a minimal amount of other nuget packages, too many and they are complicated to maintain

+### Not from Smartrak?

+No problems, if you have a fix or something to add we love to get pull requests.
+Just give us a clear description of what you are trying to achieve in the pull request